labib1910024/ECE-4124_1910024/Lab_03.md

 **3.1.
 Experiment No. :** 03

 **3.2.
-Experiment Name :** Convulation and Cross correlation with function and tebular format using MATLAB.
+Experiment Name :** Convolution and Cross correlation with function and tebular format using MATLAB.

 **3.3.
 Theory :**